-The second of two courses covers the organization of the body and the anatomy and physiology of various body systems: circulatory, cardiovascular, lymphatic, immunity, digestive, respiratory, urinary, and reproductive.
-The major organs of systems and how they relate to overall status of the body are discussed.
+This is the second of two courses that covers the organization of the body and the anatomy and physiology of various body systems: circulatory, cardiovascular, lymphatic, immune, digestive, respiratory, urinary, and reproductive.
+The major organs of studied systems and how they relate to the overall status of the body are discussed.